Exafunction/codeium-react-code-editor/readme.md

 [![NPM](https://nodei.co/npm/@codeium/react-code-editor.png?downloads=true)](https://www.npmjs.com/package/@codeium/react-code-editor)

-Codeium React Editor is a free, open-source code editor with unlimited AI autocomplete.
+Codeium React Editor is a free, open-source code editor component with unlimited AI autocomplete.
+Add it to any React project in just a few lines of code.
 Brought to you by the team at [Codeium](https://www.codeium.com/). **Free with no account required.**.
-All you need to do is install our NPM package and you're good to go!
+All you need to do is install our NPM package, add it to your website and you're good to go!

 ![codeium demo](docs/codeium_playground.gif)